grf-labs/maq/README.md

 A C++ solver for the Multi-Action QINI (maq) - a generalization of the "QINI" to multiple costly treatment arms.

-The development version (R) can be installed by
+The development version (R package) can be installed by

 ```R
 devtools::install_github("grf-labs/maq", subdir = "r-package/maq")